Chatham, Kent

-The town benefits from key transport connections, with Chatham Waterfront bus station and Chatham railway station serving as the main interchanges for the area.
-It is the administrative headquarters of Medway Council. which is a Unitary Authority, as well as its principal retail and shopping location.
+Chatham is the administrative headquarters of Medway Council and the principal retail centre of the Medway area.
+Chatham railway station and Chatham Waterfront bus station serve as the main transport interchanges for the wider conurbation.

 Toponymy

 The name Chatham is first attested in a charter of 880 (surviving in a twelfth-century manuscript); it appears again in a charter of 975 as Cætham, and in the Domesday Book of 1086 as Ceteham.
-The first element of the name comes from the Common Brittonic word that survives in modern Welsh as coed ("woodland").
-The second element is the Old English word hām ("settlement").
-At the point when the current name was coined, then, it meant "settlement at Chat".
+The first element of the name comes from the Common Brittonic word that survives in Modern Welsh as Coed ("Woodland").
+The second element is the Old English word Hām ("Settlement").
+At the point when the current name was coined, then, it meant "Settlement At Chat".
 The Old English term for the settlement's inhabitants is also reconstructable from a twelfth-century copy of a charter of 995, as *Cēthǣmas.

 History

-The A2 road passes by Chatham along the line of the ancient Celtic route which the Druids used for ceremonial purposes.
+The A2 road passes by Chatham along the line of the ancient Celtic route.
 It was paved by the Romans, and named Watling Street by the Anglo-Saxons.
 Among certain archaeological finds here have been the remains of a Roman-era cemetery.

 Chatham was a long, small village on the banks of the River Medway.
 By the 16th century, warships were being moored at Jillingham Water (Gillingham), because of its strategic sheltered location between London and the European continent.
 It was established as a Royal Dockyard by Queen Elizabeth I in 1568, and most of Chatham Dockyard lies within Gillingham.
 Initially a refitting base, it became a shipbuilding yard; from then until the late 19th century, further expansion of the yard took place.
 In its time, many thousands of personnel in the Royal Navy were employed at Chatham Dockyard, and many hundreds of vessels were launched there, including HMS Victory, which was constructed from 23 July 1759 to 30 April 1762.
 After World War I ended on 11 November 1918 numerous submarines were also built in Chatham Dockyard.